hbyunzai/yelon/packages/bis/docs/auth.en-US.md

 ];
 ```

--1.
-After creating the project through scaffolding, there are the following lines in `app.modules.ts`
+- 1.After creating the project through scaffolding, there are the following lines in `app.modules.ts`
--2.
-You can understand `APPINIT_PROVIDES` as the flag of the project `initialization life cycle`.
+- 2.You can understand `APPINIT_PROVIDES` as the flag of the project `initialization life cycle`.
--3.
-When this logo is used, the passed `Factory` will be called.
+- 3.When this logo is used, the passed `Factory` will be called.
--4. `StartupServiceFactory` depends on the service of `StartupService`, so use `deps:[StartupService]` to introduce the dependency.
+- 4.`StartupServiceFactory` depends on the service of `StartupService`, so use `deps:[StartupService]` to introduce the dependency.
--5.`StartupServiceFactory` calls the `load` function in `Service` to enter the project initialization process.
+- 5.`StartupServiceFactory` calls the `load` function in `Service` to enter the project initialization process.

 ```ts